drelor-online/tildethine-reddit-tipbot/README.md

 * 210 - Failed to send funds to Stellar address.
-Check that you have a trustline with MayoCoin and enough XLM funds.
+Check that you have a trustline with TildeThine and enough XLM funds.

 * 220 - Not enough XLM to perform withdrawal.

-* 230 - Withdrawal account has no MayoCoin trustline.
+* 230 - Withdrawal account has no TildeThine trustline.